saechsischercoder/jdu2nx-pp/README.md

 ### **Installation Steps**

 #### 1. **Download & Extract**
-Download the latest release from the [releases tab](../../releases) and extract to your preferred directory.
+Download the source code ZIP and extract to your preferred directory.

 #### 2. **Install Dependencies**
 ```bash